 “Beaching” is a term that describes the slow release of cremated remains into the ocean by digging channels in the sand close to the ocean edge, filling these channels with the ashes of your loved one, and then slowly watching as the ebb and flow of the water absorbs them.

-This can often be conducted as the sun sets, making it a beautiful and tranquil method to disperse ashes and hold a reflective memorial service on your chosen beach.
+This can often be conducted as the sun sets, making it a beautiful and tranquil method for dispersing ashes and holding a reflective memorial service on your chosen beach.

 Often, people choose to write something memorable in the sand, such as “Goodbye Dad.
 In our Hearts Forever”.
 This kind of ash scattering service is extremely easy to carry out yourself, with no costs and generally no permit required.

-It is advisable to ensure you choose a quiet beach and avoid tourist spots.
-You can dress up the beach with candles and flowers and even digitally record the ‘beaching’ memorial.
+It is advisable to choose a quiet beach and avoid tourist spots.
+You can decorate the beach with candles and flowers and even digitally record the ‘beaching’ memorial.

 There are some important things to consider to get your ‘beaching’ ceremony right.
 You need to know the tides on the beach of your choice – you want to be guaranteed the tide will wash over your ash-filled channels!
 And you want to ensure that the channels are both deep enough that the ashes do not blow away but shallow enough that the cremains will wash into the ocean!